huiyinchu/bitcoin/readme.md

-A simple project aboout exchange between bitcoin and usd
+A simple project about exchange between bitcoin and usd

 1.Pre requirement
 nodejs/npm and bowser have been installed